 Presented at Octoberfest 2005 at the Ensemble Studio Theatre, New York.

-The Dakota served as the basis for my full-length play, Scenes from the Dakota.
+The Dakota served as the basis for my full-length play, At the Dakota.

 Two worlds collide when a 71-year-old resident of New York's most fabled apartment building entertains his first visitor in years.

 EARL MUMFORD: A 71-year-old retired architect who lives at the Dakota on Central Park West in New York City.
 Distinguished and charming.
 Dresses somewhat formally, even in summer.